 ii Termination of the contract

-The aggrieved party is entitled to terminate the contract in the event that the breach of contract is significant and affects an essential term, so it is considered serious, absolute and definitive.
-Therefore, the right to terminate a contract arises when there is a fundamental and essential breach of contract according to its nature and scope or when the parties have established that the potential breach of a specific term enables them to terminate the contract.
+The aggrieved party is entitled to terminate the contract in the event that the breach of contract is significant and affects an essential term such that it is considered serious, absolute and definitive; therefore, the right to terminate a contract arises when there is a fundamental and essential breach of contract according to its nature and scope or when the parties have established that the potential breach of a specific term enables them to terminate the contract.

 The aggrieved party can also seek termination when, after having sought specific performance, this has proved to be impossible.